A brief look at movies shot in Wellesley as well as those in which Wellesley plays a role:

 (Ones we’ve missed?
 Let us know: firstname.lastname@example.org)

 (2017) The Leisure Seeker: A far-away American town gets to pretend it’s Wellesley in an upcoming feature film, The Leisure Seeker, starring Helen Mirren and Donald Sutherland.
-Scheduled for U.S release on January 19, 2018, the movie is about a retired Wellesley couple who decides to coax the old Winnebago out of the garage and onto the open road for one last hurrah of a road trip.
+The movie is about a retired Wellesley couple who decides to coax the old Winnebago out of the garage and onto the open road for one last hurrah of a road trip.